Recognized Languages In India

 The Tamil Language:

-Out of all the Dravidian languages spoken in India, Tamil is the second-most popular one.
+Tamil is the second-most popular of all the Dravidian languages spoken in India.
 It is the official language of the Indian state of Tamil Nadu.
 It is also one of the official languages in Sri Lanka.
 Classical Tamil literature is one of the oldest discovered writings in India.
 Although it is only used for official purposes in Tamil Nadu, it is also spoken by minorities in the South Indian states of Kerala, Karnataka, Andhra Pradesh, and Telangana.
 There are various dialects of Tamil.
-The dialects spoken in Sri Lanka are different from the ones spoken in India.
+The dialects spoken in Sri Lanka differ from those expressed in India.
 In Sri Lanka, Tamil is influenced by Sinhala.
-In India, it has been influenced by other Indo Aryan languages.
+In India, it has been influenced by other Indo-Aryan languages.

 Hindi:

 There are 322 native Hindi speakers in India.
-It is a lingua franca of the Hindi belt in India, which is why there are also 270 million Hindi speakers in the country who speak it as their second language.
-Although it is not the national language of the state, it is still valued highly by the government.
+It is a lingua franca of the Hindi belt in India, so there are also 270 million Hindi speakers in the country who speak it as their second language.
+Although it is not the state’s national language, the government still values it highly.
 It is used for official purposes in nine states and three union territories.
 It is written in the Devanagari script.
 It is one of the most spoken languages in the world.
 The plan to promote Hindi as the lingua franca of the whole country by the government of India has faced opposition from the speakers of other native languages in the country.
-People think that all the minority languages and regional languages will get affected if Hindi is made the common language.
-The government’s efforts to make Hindi more popular has only increased the Anti Hindi sentiments within the country.
+People think that all the minority and regional languages will be affected if Hindi is the common language.
+The government’s efforts to make Hindi more popular have only increased the anti-Hindi sentiments within the country.

 Indian English:

-It was the British English that first introduced the people of India to the English language.
-Indian English has been heavily influenced by British English.
+British English first introduced the people of India to the English language.
+British English has heavily influenced Indian English.
 It is not only one of the official languages in the country but is also used for all official purposes by the central government.
 Parliamentary proceedings occur in English.
 The Supreme Court of India also carries out all the proceedings in English.
-English in India has also been influenced by Hindi.
-Today, India has one of the highest populations of English speakers in the world.
+Hindi has also influenced English in India.
+Today, India has one of the world’s highest populations of English speakers.

 Marathi:

 Marathi is another Indian language which is spoken in multiple states.
 It is the official language of Maharashtra and the co-official language of Goa.
 It is also recognized as an official language in the union territories of Nagar Haveli, Daman and Diu, and Dadra.
-95 million people in India speak Marathi, out of which 83 million are native speakers of the language.
+Ninety-five million people in India speak Marathi, out of which 83 million are native speakers of the language.
 It has two major dialects, Standard Marathi and Varhadi dialect.
 Its alphabet has been derived from the Devanagari script.
-Various other regional languages of India have been influenced by Marathi.
+Marathi has influenced various other regional languages of India.

 Telugu:

 Telugu is one of the Dravidian languages that are spoken in India.
 It is used for official purposes in Andhra Pradesh and Telangana.
-It is spoken by the Telugu people.
-Their minority communities can be found in the states of Tamil Nadu, Andaman and Nicobar Islands, Punjab.
+The Telugu people say it.
+Their minority communities are in Tamil Nadu, Andaman and Nicobar Islands, and Punjab.
 It is protected under the eighth schedule of the constitution.
 Outside of India, it is a prominent language in the United States.
 There are 82 million native speakers of the Telugu language.

 Urdu:

 Many people know of Urdu as only the official language of Pakistan.
-But it is also one of the official languages in the Republic of India.
-It is spoken in the states of Jammu & Kashmir, Jharkhand, Bihar, West Bengal, and Uttar Pradesh.
-It is also spoken within the national capital territory of Delhi.
+But it is also one of the official languages of the Republic of India.
+It is spoken in Jammu & Kashmir, Jharkhand, Bihar, West Bengal, and Uttar Pradesh.
+It is also expressed within the national capital territory of Delhi.
 There are 50 million native speakers of Urdu in India, which is why it is one of the scheduled languages in the eighth schedule of the constitution.

 Since the central government relies on English for all official purposes, foreigners need to get English translations of their documents if they have to show them to Indian officials.